 Certificate in the Autism Spectrum

-This graduate level certificate is designed to prepare highly qualified professionals to meet the unique needs of learners on the autism spectrum disorders in diverse settings.
+This graduate-level certificate offers a specialized program of study for professionals seeking to gain expertise in supporting the unique needs of learners on the autism spectrum in diverse settings.
 Through participation in coursework that includes embedded field experiences, candidates will acquire applied knowledge of current theory, research, and practice to guide them in working with individuals on the autism spectrum from early childhood to adulthood.
+The certificate is designed for current graduate students or post-graduate professionals from a variety of disciplines.
 Candidates may include educators, therapists, advocates, family members, adults who identify on the autism spectrum, and others from a variety of fields and backgrounds.
-Graduate students enrolled in the Master of Arts and/or Education Specialist Credential in Special Education may have the option of pursuing the degree, credential, and certificate concurrently without adding additional requirements.
-Students possessing a master’s degree in special education or a related field may complete the certificate program, including prerequisites, as a post-master's degree program.

 Admission to the Program